 Utilizing the leadership program and textbook developed by Phi Theta Kappa (the International Honor Society for the Two Year College), SEARCHING FOR LEADERSHIP will help emerging and existing leaders on the journey to becoming the most effective leaders possible.
-Since leadership is an art, humanities-based learning in essential for
+Since leadership is an art, humanities-based learning in essential for becoming an effective and ethical leader.
+The foundation is the observation and study of great leaders portrayed in the humanities by writers, historians, and film-makers as well as the study of the works of great leaders.
+Through assessment of the common characteristics of great leaders learners will strive to strengthen the leadership qualities.
+(Prerequisites: ENGC102, 100 level Humanities, and membership in Phi Theta Kappa)

-MTHC106 Statistics I 4 Class Hours/4 Credits
+MTHC106 Statistics I 4 CLASS HOURS/4 CREDITS

 Without assuming a calculus background, Statistics I is an introduction to the basics of descriptive and inferential statistics.
 The focus of the course will be on the development of statistical literacy and statistical thinking through the examination of real-world data from a variety of contexts, including data sets that are of interest to students.
 Topics include statistical distributions, linear regression and correlation, surveys and experiments, sampling distributions, probability, confidence intervals and hypothesis testing.
 Student centered, the course engages students in projects focusing on activity-based instruction that integrates technology (e.g., dynamic statistical packaged, calculator-based "labs", spreadsheets, on-line virtual manipulatives) and emphasizes the conceptual understanding of the statistical concepts studied.
-(Prerequisites: Minimum Accuplacer Elementary Algebra score of 78 OR successful completion (with a grade of "C" or better) of our (ISVC/ISVK016) Algebra I or (ISVC018) Fundamentals of Mathematical Literacy II, or (ISVC019) Fundamentals of Mathematical Literacy for STEM Fields OR written permission of an authorized college official (e.g., instructor, advisor, academic administrator) for students with an Accuplacer Elementary Algebra score in the range 63-77 OR written permission of instructor.)
+(Prerequisites: Minimum Accuplacer Elementary Algebra score of 78 OR successful completion (with a grade of "C" or better) of our (ISVC/ ISVK016) Algebra I or (ISVC018) Fundamentals of Mathematical Literacy II, or (ISVC019) Fundamentals of Mathematical Literacy for STEM Fields OR written permission of an authorized college official (e.g., instructor, advisor, academic administrator) for students with an Accuplacer Elementary Algebra score in the range 63-77 OR written permission of instructor.)